Robert Louis Stevenson, Literary Treasure

-The first children’s book by Robert Louis Stevenson that children typically read is A Child’s Garden of Verses.
-Next might be Treasure Island, with its fantastic characters, striking adventures, and realistic dialogue, long before the Pirates of the Caribbean film franchise.
-You can read the ebook version at http://booksshouldbefree.com.
+The first children’s book by 19th century author Robert Louis Stevenson (1850-1894) that children typically read is A Child’s Garden of Verses.
+Next might be Treasure Island, with its memorable characters, striking adventures, and realistic dialogue, released a century before the similar-themed Pirates of the Caribbean film franchise.
+You can access the ebook version at https://www.gutenberg.org.
 Following that book, readers may enjoy the classic book entitled The Strange Case of Dr. Jekyll and Mr. Hyde, a staple of middle school, high school, and college reading lists.

-In case you reach it after hours, bear in mind that Monterey offers a self-guided tour that you can take by calling a phone number and keying in a code number that corresponds to the place where you are.
-(See example in photo on this page.)
+If you reach it after hours, bear in mind that Monterey offers a self-guided tour that you can take by calling a phone number and keying in a code number that corresponds to the place where you are.

-This is the second stop and the museum is the final stop on our Northern California Author Adventures Trail.
+The house in Monterey is the second stop and the museum is the final stop on our Northern California Author Adventures Trail.